 Leave Time.
-Leave time is time during normal working hours in which an employee_does not engage in the performance of job duties.
+Leave time is time during normal working hours in which an employee does not engage in the performance of job duties.
 Leave time may be either paid or unpaid.

 Holidays.
-Holidays are days designated by the Commissioners' Court when county offices are closed on what otherwise would be regular business days.
+Holidays are days designated by the Commissioners' Court.